-Ongoing highlights of studying food at Princeton University.
+Ongoing highlights of studying food and food systems at Princeton University.
 Today’s work is built on efforts of so many who have come before us, and we are so grateful for it.

 APRIL 2021: More food-related inspiration and opportunities for partnership as Professor Joshua Rabinowitz is named director of “the new branch of the Ludwig Institute for Cancer Research, an international community of distinguished scientists dedicated to preventing and controlling cancer.
 The Princeton branch will focus on three main areas: dietary strategies to prevent and treat cancer; how bodies inadvertently support tumor growth and metastasis; and the interplay between a patient’s metabolism, gut microbiome and anti-cancer immune response….’Diet is overlooked therapeutic strategy that can help turn on immune response or work with classical drugs to make them work better,’ said Joshua Rabinowitz, director.
 Researchers plan to run diet trials that are scientifically rigorous & immediately beneficial to patients.”
 More here.